raktims2210-dev/representation-economy/README.md

 ---

-## Final Thought
+# Final Thought

 The AI era will not be governed only by intelligence.

 It will be governed by how institutions:
 - represent reality
 - reason over uncertainty
+- govern execution
+- preserve legitimacy
-- and execute action responsibly.
+- and coordinate intelligent systems responsibly at scale.

-The organizations that represent reality best may ultimately become the organizations that govern intelligent systems best.
+The future may belong not only to the organizations with the most intelligence, but to the organizations with the most trustworthy representations of reality.